hallpaz/MLforNewMedia/docs/deepimplicits.md

 ## Remarks

-It takes a key idea, usually inspired by classical results built over the time in the are, and it figures out how to make it work.
+- It seems good works take a key idea, usually inspired by classical results built over the time in the are, and they figure out how to make it work with neural networks.

 - It's interesting to note that many of these works can be trained on synthetic data and evaluated on real data, which demonstrates a reasonable degree of generalization.